 2. Select a Work Type (required).

 Select the work type from the drop-down list that most closely aligns to the type of work that this team is doing.
 The most common work types for Agile teams within the IT organization are “software delivery” and “service and support.”

-When creating a team of individuals who will be taking one of our Talent Management Assessments, be sure to select "group of individuals" as the work type.
+When creating a team of individuals who will be taking one of our Talent Development Assessments, be sure to select "group of individuals" as the work type.